 Designing and implementing learning solutions effective for diverse learners requires sophisticated and robust definitions of learning.
 Grounding these definitions in the cognitive and learning sciences provides the foundation for agile, research-based development and continuous improvement.

 Instructional and UX design that focuses on learning, not teaching.
-This includes use of adaptive learning to personalize learning and interactive simulations to engage deeper levels of knowledge and skills—including problem solving—in learning and assessment.
+This includes application of adaptive learning approaches to personalize learning and interactive simulations to engage deeper levels of knowledge and skills—including problem solving—in learning and assessment.

 Design and implementation of research-based continuous improvement programs supporting the learning solutions.
 Ideally these are integrated with business development, product road-mapping, and process development.